BadAsstronaut/jotd/README.md

 # Joke of the Day (JOTD) REST API

-This is a simple REST API for managing Jokes of the Day (JOTD) built using Python, FastAPI, SQLAlchemy and Databases.
+This is a simple REST API for managing Jokes of the Day (JOTD) built using Python and FastAPI.

 ## Getting Started